Assistant Professor in Psychology

 Ellen J Wright

-Professor Wright is currently working on predictors of different forms of self-focused attention, particularly rumination, reflection, and mindfulness, and in distraction, and how those forms of emotion regulation are related to depression and anxiety.
+Professor Wright is currently working on predictors of different forms of emotion regulation and self-focused attention, particularly rumination, reflection, and mindfulness, and in distraction, and how those forms of emotion regulation are related to depression and anxiety and responses to trauma.
 This research is undertaken using a developmental framework